Best Cheap Laptops

 From $320 Good

-- Tough design, with solid, durable build; specialized Gorilla Glass helps protect screen.
+- Solid, durable build with specialized Gorilla Glass to help protect the screen.

 - Keyboard, touchpad, and touchscreen are responsive and perform well, according to reviewers.